-From Penghana we continue our journey north to Cradle Mountain-Lake St Clair National Park, an integral part of Tasmania's World Heritage area.
+We then continue our journey north to Cradle Mountain-Lake St Clair National Park, an integral part of Tasmania's World Heritage area.
 The region is characterised by rugged peaks, deep gorges, glacial lakes, heathlands, Button grass moors and ancient forest.
 Our route takes us past the remote former mining town of Tullah, now located on the edge of Lake Rosebery which was created by the Bastyan Dam built by the Hydro-Electric Commission in 1983.
 (Overnight Cradle Mountain) BLD

-Day 9: Sunday 2 February, Cradle Mountain
+Day 8: Saturday 28 February, Cradle Mountain

-- Dove Lake Park Explorer Tour at Cradle Mountain-Lake St Clair National Park including Waldheim Chalet and Weindorfers Forest Walk

-- Afternoon at leisure
+- Dove Lake Park Explorer Tour at Cradle Mountain-Lake St Clair National Park including Waldheim Chalet and Weindorfers Forest Walk - Afternoon at leisure towering shadow of Cradle Mountain.

-- Devils@Cradle' Tasmanian Devils Sanctuary

-Early this morning our coach takes us to Dove Lake for a visit and a chance to take some photographs of this iconic scenery.
-A six-kilometre track, with much of it boarded for easy walking, circles the lake under the towering shadow of Cradle Mountain.
 The track also meanders through the tranquil Ballroom Forest where myrtle-beech trees are festooned in moss, and Glacier Rock can also be viewed from it.
 We'll be on the lookout for Australia's only cold-climate deciduous tree.
 Nothofagus gunnii is also known as tanglefoot as bushwalkers sometimes get caught in its twisted, ground-hugging branches.
 You'll only find it in Tasmania!